polygolf-lang/polygolf/README.md

 Requires npm and node 17.0+ installed.

-To get started, clone the repository, then to install, run
+To get started, clone the repository, then run

 ```
 npm install